-Dallas sedation dentist, Dr. Gary Alhadef, believes in making his patients as comfortable as possible while he performs any one of the numerous cosmetic dental procedures he offers his patients.
+Sedation dentist, Dr. Gary Alhadef, believes in making his patients as comfortable as possible while he performs any one of the numerous cosmetic dental procedures he offers them.
 For this reason, Dr. Alhadef practices sedation dentistry and is able to make your visit to his office a comfortable and even pleasant experience.

 Seeing a dentist regularly is one of the best ways to preserve the health of your teeth and to prevent future, more extensive and invasive dental procedures.
 The thought of going to the dentist creates a great deal of anxiety in some patients, and some people are so afraid of going to a dentist that they simply never go, which only causes their dental problems to get worse over time.